j0sek1/hetida-designer-structure-service/docs/adapter_system/virtual_structure_adapter.md

 ### How to provide a structure

-The hierarchical structure can be provided in two ways:
+The hierarchical structure can be provided in two configurative ways:
 1. Via a JSON directly assigned to the environment variable `STRUCTURE_TO_PREPOPULATE_VST_ADAPTER` in the backend container.
 2. Via a filepath pointing to a JSON-file assigned to the environment variable `STRUCTURE_FILEPATH_TO_PREPOPULATE_VST_ADAPTER` in the backend container.

+During start of the hetida designer backend this configuration is applied and persisted according to the configuration described below.
+This process is called prepopulation.

 Below is a specification for the JSON file: